 - Exposure to air pollution: You can develop COPD if you are exposed long-term to air pollution.
 You can also develop COPD from inhaling dust or the fumes of fuel burned for cooking or heating purposes.
 COPD can also be caused by chemicals or fumes found in the workplace.

 - Genetics: COPD has a strong genetic component.
-As many as 5 percent of people with COPD have a genetic condition known as alpha-1 antitrypsin deficiency.
+As many as of people with COPD have a genetic condition known as alpha-1 antitrypsin deficiency.
 People with this condition have too little alpha-1 antitrypsin, a protein helps protect the lungs from damage.
 Having too little of it can cause your lungs to deteriorate, leading to COPD.
 This condition also affects the liver.

 - Age: Most people who have COPD are over 40 years old.